abcsFrederick/SINCLAIR/docs/user-guide/getting-started.md

 module load ccbrpipeliner/8
 ```

 Initialize the output directory for SINCLAIR.
-This will create a new directory
-and copy the necessary files to run the pipeline:
+This will create a new directory where you can copy the necessary files to run the pipeline:

 ```
 sinclair init --output /path/to/output/dir